 Keep it Minimalistic

 A minimal themed U-shaped kitchen is the way to go to get this design looking at it’s best in your home.
 This is a compact design looking for you to maneuver around the space is the most practical way so it is rewarding to keep to simple colours and arrangements to avoid things looking too cluttered.
-Staying with one colour like an all white U-shaped kitchen is a positive start giving the impression of a larger space by blending in the boundaries of the surfaces, ceilings and walls.
+Staying with one colour, such as using all white kitchen unit doors, is a positive start giving the impression of a larger space by blending in the boundaries of the surfaces, ceilings and walls.

 Building an open plan U-shaped kitchen with an island frees up the space by accommodating other rooms in the house such as the dining room.
 Being able to integrate the kitchen and living room using a peninsula style design allows a great feeling accessibility as well as freedom when using the space.
 This can be further achieved by incorporating the use of a single floor style and introducing elements of the storage used in the kitchen in the adjoining room such as storage for water and wine glasses.